enter-opy/qbh-catalog/README.md

 # QBH Catalog
-Evaluation of Vocal Source Separation Models for Automatic Generation of a Query-by-Humming Database
+Evaluation of Vocal Source Separation Models for Automatic Generation of Query-by-Humming Database

 ## How to run